Hopeless Fountain Kingdom: Singles

-The album's lead single, "Now or Never", was released on April 4, 2017, along with its pre-order.
-The same day, the song's music video, co-directed by Halsey with Sing J Lee, was premiered.
-The single debuted at number 50 on the US Billboard Hot 100.
-It became her first single as a lead artist to reach the top 40 and her first since "Closer".
-The song later peaked at number 17.
+Three singles supported Hopeless Fountain Kingdom.
+The lead single, "Now or Never", was released on April 4, 2017, with the accompanying six remixes.
+Co-directed with Sing J Lee and shot in Mexico City, its music video premiered on the same day.
+According to Halsey, the video—her directorial debut—forms part of a broader narrative telling the story of "two people in love despite the forces trying to keep them apart".
+"Now or Never" debuted at number 50 and peaked at number 17 on the US Billboard Hot 100, becoming her first single as a lead artist to reach the top 40 and her first since a collaboration with the Chainsmokers, "Closer" (2016).